alien4cloud/alien4cloud.github.io/alien_about/index.markdown

 Alien4Cloud does not aim to provide applications deployment runtime.
 {%endwarning%}

-We believe that there are already a number of viable options there, some of them not being TOSCA compliant, and we want to integrate more than replace.
+We believe that there are already a number of viable options there (some of them not being TOSCA compliant, btw) and we want to integrate more than replace.
-We do it in an open way through plug-in approach to allow you to leverage your best tools or skills.
+We do it in an open way through [plug-in approach](../developer_guide/plugin.html){:target="_blank"} to allow you to leverage your best tools or skills.

 # Status
 Even if the project is still in its BETA phase, we already use Alien4Cloud, in real-life projects inside [FastConnect](http://www.fastconnect.fr){:target="_blank"} in order to provide self-service, industrialisation and collaboration in the design and management of applications blueprints.